-\textbf{SpacePoint Creation} Finally the position of the 3D hits, stored in the \nc{SVDSpacePoint}, is provided by combining all clusters on one side of the sensor with those on the opposite side.
-At this stage we can reject SpacePoints formed by cluster or clusters whose time ($t_{\rm CL}$) or time-difference ($|t_{\rm CL}(u)$-$t_{\rm CL}(v)|$) does not satisfy a certain selection.
-The software allows us to choose one of the following selection criteria: \begin{itemize} \item $t_{\rm CL} < t_{\rm min}$: early clusters are not taken into account for the combination, where $t_{\rm min}$ is the minimum time of the allowed cluster; \item $|t_{\rm CL}| > \Delta t$: in case of small jitter and correct latency, the time of the cluster is expected to be around $t_{\rm CL} = 0$ ns, clusters with time that differ from this expectation more than $\Delta t$ are rejected; \item $|t_{\rm CL}(u) -t_{\rm CL}(v)|> \Delta t'$: clusters of opposite sides created by the same particle are expected to have similar times, if their time differ more than $\Delta t'$ the combination is rejected. \end{itemize}{} The choice of the selection does not require to recompile the software, it is stored in the Conditions Database and can be changed by changing the payload read by the module.
+\textbf{SpacePoint creation}.
+The position of the 3D hits, stored in the \nc{SVDSpacePoint}, is provided by combining all clusters on one side of the sensor with those on the opposite side.
+At this stage SpacePoints formed by clusters whose time ($t_{\rm CL}$) or time-difference ($|t_{\rm CL}(u)$-$t_{\rm CL}(v)|$) does not satisfy a certain selection can be rejected.
+The software allows to choose one of the following selection criteria: \begin{itemize} \item $t_{\rm CL} < t_{\rm min}$: early clusters are not taken into account for the combination, where $t_{\rm min}$ is the minimum time of the allowed cluster; \item $|t_{\rm CL}| > \Delta t$: in case of small jitter and correct latency, the time of the cluster is expected to be around $t_{\rm CL} = 0$ ns, clusters with time that differ from this expectation more than $\Delta t$ are rejected; \item $|t_{\rm CL}(u) -t_{\rm CL}(v)|> \Delta t'$: clusters of opposite sides created by the same particle are expected to have similar times, if their time differ more than $\Delta t'$ the combination is rejected. \end{itemize}{} The choice of the selection does not require to recompile the software, it is stored in the Conditions Database and can be changed by changing the payload read by the module.
 At the moment, none of these selection criteria are applied for data reconstruction, and all possible combinations of opposite-side clusters are provided to the tracking.
-This is possible because the current beam background is low and the tracking can perfectly handle all the SpacePoints.
-In the future, when luminosity will increase, it will be critical to reject SpacePoints based on the cluster time in order to have an efficient tracking with a low fake rate.
-As an example, for simulated events with superimposed beam backgrounds expected at design luminosity, we apply a selection on the time difference of the clusters of a SpacePoint: if the time difference is larger than 10 ns, the combination is rejected.
-In figure~\ref{fig:C4_clusterTimeDifference} we show the cluster time difference distribution for signal cluster from simulated events. {} With this selection we achieve a reduction of 60\% of SpacePoints, yielding a 30\% improvement in the execution time of pattern recognition algorithms that involve SVD, and a reduction of the track fake rate for the SVD-only pattern recognition by 25\%, with an unchanged hit finding efficiency.
+This is possible because the current beam background is sufficiently low for the tracking to handle all the SpacePoints.
+In the future, when luminosity increases, it will become critical to reject SpacePoints based on the cluster time in order to have an efficient tracking with a low fake rate.
+As an example, for simulated events with superimposed beam backgrounds expected at design luminosity, a selection on the time difference of the clusters of a SpacePoint is applied: if the time difference is larger than 10 ns, the combination is rejected.
+In figure~\ref{fig:C4_clusterTimeDifference} the cluster time difference distribution for signal cluster from simulated events is shown. {} This selection reduces the number of SpacePoints by 60\%, yielding a 30\% improvement in the execution time of pattern recognition algorithms that involve SVD, and a reduction of the track fake rate for the SVD-only pattern recognition by 25\%, down to 7.5\%, with an unchanged hit finding efficiency.